ATTRACT, ENGAGE and RETAIN MILLENNIALS

 Chris Sidner has been called a “Millennial Whisperer,” and for good reason.
 Although she is a Baby Boomer, she “gets” Millennials.

 Having experienced vastly different business environments, Chris has survived and also enjoyed many versions of company culture in her career.
 Her early years in the traditional corporate world, coupled with 20+ years in tech / start-up type companies, Chris has produced a hybrid mindset that is ideal to work with companies struggling to motivate and engage Millennials.

 Charged with managing teams at a young age, Chris had to figure out ways to motivate her colleagues to achieve company goals.
 Earning an MBA in Motivational Management, and briefly heading up an HR department, enhanced her managerial capabilities.
 Yet working with multiple generations of employees in various business settings had the greatest impact on Chris.
 Her experiences created a sensitivity to the significant role culture plays in attracting and retaining motivated and productive workers.

 Well-developed skills in listening, understanding and earning trust gained from managing large corporate software accounts round out her expertise and enable Chris to resonate with Millennials from a corporate perspective.
 She now helps companies decode the passion and knowledge of Millennials to maximize and benefit from their talents.
 It’s not a secret, although she does do some whispering.

 Reach out to us for more information.
-We love hearing about Millennials!
+We can help you learn more to create an effective Hybrid Work plan.

 San Francisco Bay Area